 - (b) Approval of Screening Devices and Manner of Use.
-The Commission for Health Services Department of Health and Human Services is directed to examine and approve devices suitable for use by law-enforcement officers in making on-the-scene tests of drivers for alcohol concentration.
-For each alcohol screening device or class of devices approved, the Commission must Department shall adopt regulations governing the manner of use of the device.
-For any alcohol screening device that tests the breath of a driver, the Commission Department is directed to specify in its regulations the shortest feasible minimum waiting period that does not produce an unacceptably high number of false positive test results. - (c) Tests Must-Shall Be Made with Approved Devices and in Approved Manner.
-No screening test for alcohol concentration is a valid one under this section unless the device used is one approved by the Commission for Health Services Department of Health and Human Services and the screening test is conducted in accordance with the applicable regulations of the Commission Department as to the manner of its use. - (d) Use of Screening Test Results or Refusal by Officer.
-The results of an alcohol screening test or a driver's refusal to submit may be used by a law-enforcement officer, and are admissible in a court, or an administrative agency in determining if there are reasonable grounds for believing believing: - (1) that That the driver has committed an implied-consent offense under G.S.
+The Commission for Health Services-Department of Health and Human Services is directed to examine and approve devices suitable for use by law-enforcement officers in making on-the-scene tests of drivers for alcohol concentration.
+For each alcohol screening device or class of devices approved, the Commission must-Department shall adopt regulations governing the manner of use of the device.
+For any alcohol screening device that tests the breath of a driver, the Commission-Department is directed to specify in its regulations the shortest feasible minimum waiting period that does not produce an unacceptably high number of false positive test results. - (c) Tests Must Shall Be Made with Approved Devices and in Approved Manner.
+No screening test for alcohol concentration is a valid one under this section unless the device used is one approved by the Commission for Health Services Department of Health and Human Services, and the screening test is conducted in accordance with the applicable regulations of the Commission Department as to the manner of its use. - (d) Use of Screening Test Results or Refusal by Officer.
+The results of anfact that a driver showed a positive or negative result on an alcohol screening test, but not the actual alcohol concentration result, or a driver's refusal to submit may be used by a law-enforcement officer, and is admissible in a court, or an administrative agency in determining if there are reasonable grounds for believing believing: - (1) that That the driver has committed an implied-consent offense under G.S.
 20-16.2.
 G.S.
 20-16.2; and - (2) That the driver had consumed alcohol and that the driver had in his or her blood previously consumed alcohol, but not to prove a particular alcohol concentration.
-Negative or low results on the alcohol screening test may be used in factually appropriate cases by the officer, a court, or an administrative agency in determining whether a person's alleged impairment is caused by an impairing substance other than alcohol.
+Negative or low-results on the alcohol screening test may be used in factually appropriate cases by the officer, a court, or an administrative agency in determining whether a person's alleged impairment is caused by an impairing substance other than alcohol.
 Except as provided in this subsection, the results of an alcohol screening test may not be admitted in evidence in any court or administrative proceeding."